Carlin, Nevada: Demographics

-Education
+Arts and culture

+The Carlin Museum, housed in an old schoolhouse that may date to 1870, preserves the town's heritage.
+The Carlin Historical Society plans to restore the building to its original state as much as possible.

 Carlin has a public library, a branch of the Elko-Lander-Eureka County Library System.

 Government

 Carlin uses a city council with five councilpeople, including the mayor of the city.
 As of February 2020, the current mayor of Carlin is Dana Holbrook.